diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 > **Important**: This will work with PDI 8.2 only!

-1. Go to the [GitHub release page](https://github.com/mattcasters/kettle-beam/releases/tag/0.0.5).
+1. Go to the [GitHub release page](https://github.com/mattcasters/kettle-beam/releases/).
 At the time of this writing the latest release is 0.0.5.
 Instructions for any later version might vary from these ones here since it is such a fast moving project.
 2. **Download** [the archive](https://s3-eu-west-1.amazonaws.com/kettle-eu/kettle-beam-20181216.zip) (it's listed more towards the end of the GitHub project description) and extract it.
 Copy the `kettle-beam` folder into the `pdi/plugins` folder.
 3. Next **download** [this PDI Engine Configuration patch](https://github.com/mattcasters/kettle-beam/releases/download/0.0.5/pdi-engine-configuration-8.2.0.0-342.zip),  and place it in the `pdi` folder (not the `pdi/plugins` folder!) and extract it.
-It will ask you if it should overwrite existing files in Karaf to which you reply yes.
+Your file manager will ask you if it should overwrite existing files in Karaf to which you reply yes.
 4. **Start** Spoon:

 ```bash